-Each of the Signatory Airlines listed above have entered into a five-year Scheduled Airline Operating Agreement and Terminal Building Lease with the City with an effective term of July 1, 2016 through June 30, 2023 with an option to extend through 2025 (the "Airline Agreements").
-Collectively, the Signatory Airlines lease approximately 81.4% of the available exclusive and preferential use space in the Terminal Building.
-Frontier and Allegiant Airlines have entered into a month-to-month Non-Signatory Airline Operating Agreement and Terminal Building Lease.
+Each of the Signatory Airlines listed above have entered into a nine-year Scheduled Airline Operating Agreement and Terminal Building Lease with the City with an effective term of July 1, 2016 through June 30, 2025 (the "Airline Agreements".
+Collectively, the Signatory Airlines lease approximately 81.4% of the available exclusive and preferential use space in the Terminal.

-In addition to these mainline airlines and their affiliate regional carriers, the ABQ Airport has two commuter airline serving New Mexico.
-Boutique Air provides non-stop service to Carlsbad, New Mexico.
-Advanced Air provides non-stop service to Silver City, New Mexico.
+In addition to these mainline airlines and their affiliate regional carriers, the ABQ Airport has one commuter airline serving New Mexico.
+Advanced Air provides non-stop service to Carlsbad, Las Cruces and Silver City, New Mexico; and Phoenix, Arizona.

-Three cargo airlines, Fed Ex, Silver Airways (Amazon) and UPS (the "Cargo Airlines"), provide air cargo service at ABQ Airport.
-The Cargo Airline entered into a five-year Amended and Restated Scheduled Cargo Airline Operating Agreement and Cargo Building Lease with the City effective July 1, 2016 through June 30, 2023 with an option to extend through 2025 (the "Cargo Airline Agreements") and both operate as Signatory Cargo Airlines.
+Three cargo airlines, Fed Ex, Sun Country (Amazon) and UPS (the "Cargo Airlines"), provide air cargo service at ABQ Airport.
+The Cargo Airline entered into a nine-year Amended and Restated Scheduled Cargo Airline Operating Agreement and Cargo Building Lease with the City effective July 1, 2016 through June 30, 2025 (the "Cargo Airline Agreements") and all operate as Signatory Cargo Airlines.